NASCAR Power Rankings: Daniel Suarez scores historic first win at Sonoma

 - Ross ChastainAmerican stock car racing driver

-NASCAR Power Rankings: Daniel Suarez scores historic win at Sonoma originally appeared on NBC Sports Boston
+NASCAR Power Rankings: Daniel Suarez scores historic win at Sonoma originally appeared on NBC Sports Bayarea

 After 195 career starts, Daniel Suarez is finally a NASCAR Cup Series winner.